 A two-way communication system is not required in areas with ramps, near freight elevators or near service elevators that are not designated as part of the accessible means of egress.

-Cornell’s 4800 Series Area of Refuge assistance system meets all of Ohio’s building code requirements.
+Cornell’s Sentinel AOR system is designed to meet all of Ohio’s building code requirements.
 Receive a free quote today!

 |Free Build Quote|

 Ohio building code requires areas of refuge are clearly marked with appropriate signage.
 IBC 1011.1 states:

 - Each door providing access to an area of refuge from an adjacent floor area shall be identified by a sign stating: AREA OF REFUGE

 - Each door providing access to an exterior area for assisted rescue shall be identified by a sign stating: EXTERIOR AREA FOR ASSISTED RESCUE

 - Signage must comply with ICC A117.1 requirements

 - Signage must be illuminated where exit sign illumination is required by IBC 1011.2